fourzedotEXE/lora-based_morse-transceiver/README.md

 - Type into the serial monitor to transmit a message from the main device

 ### Remaning Issues :warning:
-- Message transmission on the tranceiver is inconsistent only on start-up
+- Message transmission on the tranceiver is inconsistent only on start-up (software-related)
   - Solution: Send an initial dummy message when starting the transceiver

 ### Standards and Regulations :warning: